Russell M. Middleton - Journey

 - "The B-52, with its familiar wrinkled fuselage sides, has enough metal to make 10,000 garbage cans.
 The wiring in the Stratofortress is equivalent to five miles of baling wire.
 Its engines are as powerful as eight locomotives.
 And that's the way it flies, like eight locomotives, pulling ten thousand garbage cans with five miles of baling wire!" — B-52 Stratofortress from Wikipedia

 - Sep '70 — Assigned to the 320th/20th MMS, 20th Tactical Fighter Wing (F-100D[Hun]/F-111E[Aardvark]), RAF Upper Heyford, Oxfordshire, UK.
 The F-111 was capable of Mach 2.5 and of reaching its 10 mile service ceiling in two minutes.
 Completed apprenticeship and became a Weapons Maintenance Specialist, AFSC 46250, Weapons Release Team Chief.
 When the 111s first arrived at Heyford we had to remove the guns.
 We were told that the Queen did not allow us to fly with forward firing weapons.
 In reality it may have been part of the British government's anti-gun agenda as revealed in 22 Hamline L. Rev. 399-465 (1999).
 The M61 Vulcan cannon and its large 2,084-round ammunition tank were carried in half of the internal weapons bay.
 It is a hydraulically driven, six-barreled, air-cooled, electrically fired Gatling-style rotary cannon which fires a 20x102mm round.
+For ground power at Heyford we used the A/M32-60B gas turbine generator, or "Dash Sixty" as we commonly called it.
+The sound of that gas turbine could be heard across the air base.
 See the Heyford Years.